Mr-Ahmed-Mr-Bald/QM-Algorithm-Implementation/README.md

 ## 🙏 Acknowledgments

-- Dr. Cherif Salama for his support
+- Dr. Cherif Salama for project support and guidance
 - American University in Cairo, School of Sciences and Engineering

 ---